Kid Rock: Continued success and shift away from hip-hop (2001–2008)

 In 2001, "American Bad Ass" was nominated for the Grammy for Best Hard Rock Performance, losing out to Rage Against the Machine's "Guerrilla Radio".
 Kid Rock appeared in the comedy film Joe Dirt, starring David Spade.
 Kid Rock was in the live-action/animated film Osmosis Jones, voicing a bacterial cell version of himself named "Kidney Rock"; Kid Rock and Joe C. had also recorded the song "Cool Daddy Cool" for the film's soundtrack album before Joe C.'s death.

 In November 2001, Kid Rock released his fifth studio album, Cocky, which was dedicated to Joe C. The album became a hit, spurred by the crossover success of the single "Picture", a country ballad featuring Sheryl Crow, which introduced Kid Rock to a wider audience and was ultimately the most successful single on the album.
 In support of the album, Kid Rock performed on the Cocky Tour in 2002 and opened for Aerosmith with Run-DMC on the Girls of Summer Tour.
 During this period, Uncle Kracker began his solo career full-time.
 He was replaced by underground Detroit rapper Paradime.
 In 2002, Kid Rock covered ZZ Top's "Legs" to serve as WWE Diva Stacy Keibler's theme song; it also appeared on the album WWF Forceable Entry.
 Kid Rock filed a lawsuit to gain full control over the Top Dog record label, resulting in his receiving full ownership of the label in 2003.

 Kid Rock's self-titled sixth album was also released in 2003, which shifted his music further away from hip-hop; the lead single was a cover of Bad Company's "Feel Like Makin' Love".
 The same year, Kid Rock contributed to the tribute album I've Always Been Crazy: A Tribute to Waylon Jennings, honoring the late country singer by covering the song "Luckenbach, Texas" in collaboration with country singer Kenny Chesney.
 Kid Rock appeared on the track 'My Name is Robert Too' on American blues artist R. L. Burnside's final studio album, A Bothered Mind.
 The following year, Kid Rock released his seventh studio album, Rock n Roll Jesus, which was his first release to chart at No. 1 on the Billboard 200, selling 172,000 copies in its first week and going on to sell over 5 million copies.
 In July 2007, Kid Rock was featured in the cover of Rolling Stone magazine for the second time.
 The album's third single, "All Summer Long", became a global hit, utilizing a mash up of Lynyrd Skynyrd's "Sweet Home Alabama" and Warren Zevon's "Werewolves of London".
+In 2008, Kid Rock recorded and made a music video for the song "Warrior" for a National Guard advertising campaign.